F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/marketplace/README.md

 This solution uses a CloudFormation Template to launch and configure two BIG-IP 2-NIC VEs in a clustered, highly available configuration across Amazon Availability Zones.
 The BIG-IP VE can detect Availability Zone failure and automatically shift public traffic to the BIG-IP in the Availability Zone that is unaffected.
 In a 2-NIC implementation, each BIG-IP VE has one interface used for management and data-plane traffic from the Internet, and the second interface connected into the Amazon networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

+The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
+This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

+For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).

 When deploying this solution from the AWS Marketplace, you can launch the BIG-IP VE image (Good, Better, or Best) with the following throughput levels: 5Gbps, 1Gbps, 200Mbps, or 25Mbps.
 Each has a separate page, meaning there are 12 separate Marketplace pages for this solution.

-See the [Configuration Example](#configuration-example) section for a configuration diagram and description for this solution.

 ## Prerequisites and configuration notes
 The following are prerequisites for the F5 2-NIC CFT:
-  - An existing AWS VPC with two separate Availability Zones, each with three subnets:
+  - An existing AWS VPC with two separate Availability Zones, each with two subnets:
     - Management subnet (called Public in the AWS UI).
 The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
     - External subnet (called Private in the AWS UI).
-    - NAT instance and associated network interface for network translation.
   - The AWS VPC must have **DNS Hostnames** enabled, and the VPC DHCP default option *domain-name = <region>.compute.internal domain-name-servers = AmazonProvidedDNS* is required.
   - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html for information.
   - An AWS Security Group in each Availability Zone with the following inbound rules: